cube-js/cube-workshop/docs/data-modeling/index.md

 Now click on the **Generated SQL** tab - this is the query that Cube generates which goes back to our PostgreSQL database.

 Let's **add another field to the query**.
-From the `regions` cube, click the `name` field.
+From the `customer_regions` cube, click the `name` field.
 Now check those API tabs again.
 The "Semantic SQL" (what we see on the **SQL API** tab) is simple - you're just asking for fields without worrying about the join logic which we've already defined and is now part of the data model.

 On the **Generated SQL** tab, the query is now much more complex as the joins traverse a few tables to go from `orders` -> `customers` -> `nations` -> `regions` but as a semantic layer end user, we are able to simply re-use the logic that was already setup ahead of time.